umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/research.md

 Pressure is a powerful tool for tuning the properties of matter.
 In the lab, we can easily subject our (very small) samples to pressures in the range of a kbar to a megabar (1&thinsp;000 to 1&thinsp;000&thinsp;000 times atmospheric pressure).

 I investigate the exotic behavior of matter under extreme conditions, mostly high pressure.
-Understanding how materials respond to extreme conditions at the microscopic level provides fundamental insights that can guide the design of advanced materials for future technological applications.
+Understanding how materials respond at the microscopic level provides fundamental insights that can guide the design of advanced materials for future technological applications.

 Here's what I've been obsessing over lately:  <!-- My ten main research topics are:  -->
 - **Polymorphism in simple model systems**